OzzyCzech/ozzyczech.cz/content/bash/Download all images from URL into a single folder.md

----
-title: Download all images from URL into a single folder
-date: 2019-09-12
-tags: [bash, wget]
----

 # Download all images from URL into a single folder

 There is plenty options, but easiest one is use command line.